kimruddock/pawelgrzybek.github.io/_drafts/2017-06-27-cloning-dom-nodes-and-handling-attached-events.md

 ## Example

-Hopefully it makes sense and this article helped you out just a little bit.
-Thanks for reading and don't forget about some sharing buttons below this article — I'm sure that your friends don't know much about cloning yet.
-I put together a two examples for you to play around.
-First one uses events delegation and `cloneNode()` and the second one jQuery `clone()` method.
+Hopefully it makes sense and this article helped you out.
+Thanks for reading and don't forget about sharing buttons below this article — I'm sure that your friends don't know much about cloning yet.
+I put together a two examples for you to play with.
+First one uses events delegation and `cloneNode()`, the second one jQuery `clone()` method.
 Peace!

 <p>
 <p data-height="320" data-theme-id="14885" data-slug-hash="eRWbJZ" data-default-tab="result" data-user="pawelgrzybek" data-embed-version="2" data-pen-title="2017.06.27 - clone elements (vanilla js)" class="codepen">See the Pen <a href="https://codepen.io/pawelgrzybek/pen/eRWbJZ/">2017.06.27 - clone elements (vanilla js)</a> by Pawel Grzybek (<a href="https://codepen.io/pawelgrzybek">@pawelgrzybek</a>) on <a href="https://codepen.io">CodePen</a>.</p>